bollu/bollu.github.io/README.txt

 - Change one note at a time.
 - Vary moods: major to ambiguous to minor/
 - Use no inversion on chord[0], 1st inversion on chord[1], 2nd inversion on chord[2], and no inversion (3rd inversion) on chord[3]?
+- Many thanks to [GodotMisogi](https://godot-bloggy.xyz/) for the help in figuring this stuff out, he's a much better musician than I ever will be!

 # Inductive Predicate as Least Fixed Point, directly